-The regulatory compliance requirements of modern pharmaceutical products are among the most stringent worldwide, requiring innovative quality control and quality assurance processes to guarantee that dosage form products are fit for market circulation.
+Innovative quality control and quality assurance processes are required to guarantee that dosage form products are fit for market circulation.
 This includes testing for the presence of particulates and residue and identifying these contaminant elements to determine their genesis.

 Detecting particulates and residues in pharmaceuticals is the first step in characterizing the contaminant and eliminating the contamination source.
 Numerous analytical techniques are used to identify impurities in dosage form pharmaceuticals, including scanning electron microscopy coupled with energy dispersive x-ray (SEM-EDX) and Fourier transform infrared (FTIR-) microscopy.

 This blog post will explore the use of each technique for detecting and identifying particulates and residue in pharmaceuticals in further detail.

 SEM-EDX is a powerful microscopic technique used to generate high-resolution 3D maps of a sample’s topography and its elemental composition.
 This is achieved using a fine-tuned electron source that bombards the sample in high vacuum conditions.
 Secondary and backscattered electrons are produced by this energetic collision, as well as elementally-characteristic x-rays.
 The intensity of reflected secondary electrons is generally determined by the surface topography of the sample.
 In an SEM-EDX microscope, sensitive photo-detectors are used to acquire both the emitted secondary electrons and x-rays to quantitatively generate detailed imagery about the physiochemical characteristics of a pharmaceutical sample.

 With magnifications of up to 50,000x and detection limits of between 1000 – 3000 parts per million (ppm), SEM-EDX can be used to detect particulates and residue in both broad phases and local impurities.